US, European Covid-19 vaccine developers pledge to uphold testing rigour

 PROMISE ON SAFETY AND EFFICACY

-"We want it to be known that also in the current situation we are not willing to compromise safety and efficacy," said co-signatory Ugur Sahin, chief executive of Pfizer's German partner BioNTech.
+"We want it to be known that also in the current situation we are not willing to compromise safety and efficacy," said co-signatory Ugur Sahin, chief executive BioNTech.

 "Apart from the pressure and the hope for a vaccine to be available as fast as possible, there is also a lot of uncertainty among people that some development steps may be omitted here."

-BioNTech and Pfizer could unveil pivotal trial data as early as October, potentially placing them at the centre of bitter U.S. politics before the Nov.
-3 presidential election.

-President Donald Trump has said it is possible the United States will have a vaccine before the election.
-His Democratic rival, Kamala Harris, has said she would not take his word alone on any potential coronavirus vaccine.
+President Donald Trump has said it is possible the United States will have a vaccine before the November election.

 The nine companies said they would follow established guidance from expert regulatory authorities such as the FDA.